Lake Country Stump Grinding logo Lake Country Stump Grinding (262) 710-1956

 How is stump grinding priced per inch?

-In Lake Country and most of Waukesha County, the minimum charge is $150.
-This covers travel time (typically 15–30 minutes each way), unloading the grinder, setup, basic cleanup, and packing up.
-A 6-inch stump and a 14-inch stump both hit the minimum charge — the 14-inch is just better value per inch ground.
+In Lake Country and most of Waukesha County, small stumps under 10 inches run $60–$150.
+That covers travel time (usually 15–30 minutes each way), unloading the grinder, setup, basic cleanup, and packing up.
+A 6-inch stump and a 9-inch stump both sit in the small band because the mobilization cost is the same either way.

 Why does diameter matter more than height for stump grinding cost?

 Sometimes, especially over 24" diameter.
 Oak, hickory, and old maple grind 30–50% slower than pine, willow, or cottonwood.
-Some Lake Country grinders charge a flat $0.50/inch hardwood premium ($4.50/inch instead of $4); others price by time when stumps exceed 24".
-For a 14-inch oak or maple, the per-inch price is usually the same as softwood.
-For a 36-inch oak, expect a modest premium.
+A dense hardwood stump trends toward the top of its size band.
+For a 14-inch oak or maple, the price is usually the same as softwood.
+For a 36-inch oak, expect a quote near the upper end of the large band.

 How do I measure my stump diameter accurately?

 Hiring Lake Country Stump Grinding starts with a free written quote.
-Send a photo + ground-level measurement, get pricing back within 60 minutes. $3–$4 per inch, $150 minimum, no surprise add-ons.
+Send a photo + ground-level measurement, get pricing back within 60 minutes.
+Priced by stump size, most jobs $150–$300, no surprise add-ons.

 Get a free stump grinding quote